 - Stock chemical labels were degraded, illegible or missing

 - Failure to keep hazardous waste containers closed (i.e., waste stored in open containers)

 - Sateliite aaccumulation area (SAA) not located “at or near” the point of generation (i.e., movement of waste between rooms)

 - In a few instances, failure to declare accumulated materials as waste (i.e., stockpiles of chemicals that are clearly not being used but have not been labeled as waste)

 - Several lab samples were being stored in the same secondary containment bin as hazardous waste.
 Waste should be separated from all usable chemicals.

 - Used oil labeled as “hazardous waste” rather than “used oil” (corrected on site)

-Training: Principal Investigators and Lab Managers are responsible for making sure that incoming personnel are properly trained on the specific procedures related to handling hazardous waste in each lab.
+Principal Investigators and Lab Managers are responsible for making sure that incoming personnel are properly trained on the specific procedures related to handling hazardous waste in each lab.
 It is important to identify new people in the laboratory who need hazardous waste training and personnel who need a refresher class.
-EH&S will continue to hold regular training classes.
+EH&S hold regular training classes on laboratory safety.